coders-school/cmake/module1/02_cmake.en.md

 Write simple CMakeLists.txt for program from `greeter` directory, build it with `cmake` and run.

-Notice that there is also a tests.
+Notice that there are also tests.
 Write additional target for tests.

 ___